AnjanaKvd/ExpenseTrack/docs/Technical Scoping Report Phase1.md

     - Implement the FSM for the new user welcome flow (T&Cs).

-    - Build the logic for adding and listing `TrackableItems`.
+    - Build the logic for adding and listing `trackableItems`.

 3. **Milestone 3: Core NLP Service (2 weeks)**